 Majette surprised many of her colleagues when she decided to run for Miller's vacated Senate seat in 2004.
 Her successful grassroots campaign made her the first Black woman from Georgia to secure a nomination for the U.S. Senate, but she lost in the general election.
 In 2006 she also lost her bid for Georgia superintendent of schools.

 Majette continued working as an attorney in private practice until 2014 when she was disbarred by the Georgia Supreme Court for overbilling her clients and misleading the court on what she was owed in legal fees.

 Cynthia McKinney (D-GA), 1993-2003, 2005-07

-When McKinney won her bid for Congress in 1992, she made history as the first black woman from Georgia elected to the House.
-She immediately gained a reputation for her unusual style — gold tennis shoes and a Mickey Mouse watch became her trademark accoutrements — but she was also a politician of fiery substance, known for being a workhorse and a confrontational legislator.
+When McKinney won her bid for Congress in 1992, she made history as the first Black woman from Georgia elected to the House.
+She immediately gained a reputation for her unusual style — gold tennis shoes and a Mickey Mouse watch became her trademark accouterments — but she was also a politician of fiery substance, known for being a workhorse and a confrontational legislator.

 McKinney focused on human rights and economic issues as a congresswoman.
 As a member of the International Relations Committee, she successfully sponsored the Arms Transfers Code of Conduct in 1997, an act that prevented weapons sales to countries with long-standing human rights violations.
 She also frequently criticized America's foreign policy around this time, denouncing the bombing of Kosovo in 1999 and the sanctions against Iraq.